sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 ---

-This topic describes sending extracted data from example documents into an Airtable database using Sensible's Zapier integration.
-TODO add description
+This topic describes:

+TODO

-First Zap: Extract emailed doc with Sensible
+First Zap: Extract emailed 1040 doc with Sensible,
 ---

+Prereq: make sure you do an quick extraction for a 1040 and import the config lib tax_forms before making the zap.

+TODO word better

 [block:html]
 {